OPM/pyopmspe11/docs/text/introduction.rst

 -t  If one number, time step for the spatial maps (spe11a [h]; spe11b/c [y]) ('5' by default); otherwise, times separated by commas.
 -w  Time interval for the sparse and performance data (spe11a [h]; spe11b/c [y]) ('0.1' by default).
 -c  Generate a common plot for the current folders for 'spe11a', 'spe11b', or 'spe11c' ('' by default).
--s  Set to 1 to show Python warnings ('0' by default).
 -f  Set to 0 to not create the subfolders deck, flow, data, and figures, i.e., to write all generated files in the output directory ('1' by default).
 -n  Region to model; valid options are 'lower' or '' (all reservoir) ('' by default).